appsquickly/typhoon/README.md

 * Allows both dependency injection (injection of classes defined in the DI context) as well as configuration management (values that get converted to the required type at runtime).
 Because this allows. . .

-* Ability to configure components for use in eg test vs production scenarios.
+* . . . ability to configure components for use in eg test vs production scenarios.
 This faciliates a good compromise between integration testing and pure unit testing.

 * Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a